solana-foundation/developer-content/content/courses/native-onchain-development/program-derived-addresses.md

 2. `try_find_program_address`
 3. `create_program_address`

-These methods take an optional list of "_seeds_" and a `program ID` as inputs and can return the PDA and a bump seed or an error and a PDA.
+These methods takes an optional list of "seeds" and a `program ID` as inputs and can return the PDA and a bump seed or an error and a PDA.

 ### 1. find_program_address